jasset75/Spark-Cassandra-Notes/docs/Examples/mock-example-save.md

 This example starts at [mock-example](./mock-example.md)

-This script takes specific columns of Cassandra table (gender, first_name), then It groups filtered male first-names and aggregate a count of them storing the five most repeated.
-It does the same with female name and It does the union of ten most repeated person's names.
-Once it's done, It takes again the Cassandra table of personal info and cross join with ten most repeated names.
-The final RDD is stored into new Cassandra table, with the same structure than original, but only selected records.
+This script takes the ten most repeated person's names, five from males plus five from females and store full records who match h* first names with this list into a new Cassandra table which has the same structure than original.
+Destination table is created if not exists.

 ## RDD join